Intentional community: Communes

-By region

-With the simple definition of a commune as an intentional community with 100% income sharing, the online directory of the Fellowship for Intentional Community (FIC) lists 222 communes worldwide (28 January 2019).
+The Fellowship for Intentional Community (FIC) defines a commune as an intentional community with 100% income sharing, the Fellowship's online directory lists 222 communes worldwide (28 January 2019).
 Some of these are religious institutions such as abbeys and monasteries.
-Others are based in anthroposophic philosophy, including Camphill villages that provide support for the education, employment, and daily lives of adults and children with developmental disabilities, mental health problems or other special needs.
-Many communes are part of the New Age movement.
+Others are based in anthroposophic philosophy, including the Camphill villages, which provide support for the education, employment, and daily lives of adults and children with developmental disabilities, mental health problems or other special needs.

-Many cultures naturally practice communal or tribal living, and would not designate their way of life as a planned 'commune' per se, though their living situation may have many characteristics of a commune.
+Many cultures practice natural communal or tribal living, and do not designate their way of life as a planned "commune" per se, though their practices have many characteristics of a commune.

+By country

 Australia

 In Australia, many intentional communities started with the hippie movement and those searching for social alternatives to the nuclear family.
 One of the oldest continuously running communities is called "Moora Moora Co-operative Community" with about 47 members (Oct 2021).
-Located at the top of Mount Toolebewong, 65km east of Melbourne, Victoria at an altitude of 600–800 m, this community has been entirely off the electricity grid since its inception in 1974.
+Located at the top of Mount Toolebewong, 65 km east of Melbourne, Victoria at an altitude of 600–800 m, this community has been entirely off the electricity grid since its inception in 1974.
 Founding members still resident include Peter and Sandra Cock.